A Primer for Businesses Developing their Understanding of Culture Scalability and Employee Retention

 In contrast, a company that scales adds more revenues but at a quicker velocity than they add resources.
 Increased demand is met with increased efficiency — and, therefore, increased profits.

-While scaling is preferable, it’s not easy to achieve.
+While scaling is preferable, scalability is not easy to achieve.
 As a company tries to scale, it faces a number of challenges.
 One of the most significant problems is that, while you can successfully scale outputs, processes, and the work itself, you simply cannot scale people.

 People cannot be commodified in that way.

 Let’s use an example.
 Some friends began a startup in college.
 They work tirelessly on the product.
 Along their journey, they’ve added a few brilliant hires to their team that really believe in the company’s mission and are some of the best candidates in their field.

 They build a steady user base, and their impressive margins attract VC funding.
 However, now they need to maintain this voltage as they add new customers.

 The startup can add new outputs through aggressive market expansion—for example, more sales, outreach, marketing, and advertisement.
 However, when it comes to hiring new staff, they run into an issue.